robertinant/m2x-arduino/README.md

 To read the stream values, all you need to do is calling this function:

 ```
-int receive(const char* feedId, const char* streamName,
+int fetchValues(const char* feedId, const char* streamName,
-            stream_value_read_callback callback, void* context);
+                stream_value_read_callback callback, void* context,
+                const char* startTime = NULL, const char* endTime = NULL,
+                const char* limit = NULL);
 ```

 Besides the feed ID and stream name, only the callback function and a user context needs to be specified.
+Optional filtering parameters such as start time, end time and limits per call can also be used here.

 Update Datasource Location
 --------------------------

-You can use either of the following functions to update the location for a data source(feed):
+You can use the following function to update the location for a data source(feed):

 ```
+template <class T>
 int updateLocation(const char* feedId, const char* name,
-                   double latitude, double longitude, double elevation);
+                   T latitude, T longitude, T elevation);
-int updateLocation(const char* feedId, const char* name,
-                   const char* latitude, const char* longitude,
-                   const char* elevation);
 ```

 Different from stream values, locations are attached to feeds rather than streams.

-The reasons we are providing these 2 functions is due to floating point value precision: on most Arduino boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
+The reasons we are providing templated function is due to floating point value precision: on most Arduino boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
 That means only 7 digits in the number is reliable.
 When we are using `double` here to represent latitude/longitude, it means only 5 digits after the floating point is accurate, which means we can represent as accurate to ~1.1132m distance using `double` here.
 If you want to represent cordinates that are more specific, you need to use strings here.

 Read Datasource Location
 ------------------------